aakrutibeladiya/browser-extension-boilerplate/README.md

 - html template with moustache.js
 - custom multi lang support(using i18n)
-- simple folder structure based on chrome browser extension eco system
+- simple and neat folder structure based on chrome browser extension eco system
-- example for background action api use, browser action popup and inject script with popup injection on third party web page
+- example for chrome api use on background and content script files, browser action popup and inject script with popup injection on third party web page

 ## folder structure